FanamyWirato/CreateWiki/Kinetic-Systems-and-Stress-in-0.2-.md

 In the end this means that if you want to run 2 crushing wheels you'll need 2 water wheels running at the same speed or you can get away with just a single one if you slow down the crushers to half its speed instead.
 Create adds a variety of speed changing components, with the simplest being a combo of large and small cogwheels.

+By default, components used **only for relaying** rotational power, such as shafts and cogwheels, have **no stress impact** at all.
+This makes predicting the amount of generators required for your contraptions much simpler and prevents punishment for aesthetic detours between machines and generators.

 ***

+Optimizing stress impact and comparing net capacity of sources at base speed can become quite scientific.
+For those who are interested in seeing some actual numbers and more exhaustive information, it is recommended to look into crafting a pair of Goggles and a Stress Gauge:

 Stats of a water wheel turning at 10 RPM: